openbullet/openbullet2-docs/docs/updating/update-macos.md

 If you click on it, you will see a changelog with the latest changes and a button that will take you to the new release page on GitHub.

 ## How to update
 First of all, completely terminate OpenBullet 2's process.
-Note that this does not mean simply closing the tab in your browser, but it means exiting the console application that first opens when you start OpenBullet 2.
+Note that this does not mean simply closing the tab in your browser, but exiting the console application that first opens when you start OpenBullet 2.

 Then, remove everything **except for the `UserData` folder** and your own files from the OpenBullet 2 directory.
 This is to avoid any conflicts with the new version.